Table of Contents

 • yacc

-If you have enabled exuberant ctags and use that as the backend (i.e., GTAGSLABEL=ctags or –gtagslabel=ctags) the following additional languages will have tags created for them:
+If you have enabled exuberant ctags and use that as the backend (i.e. GTAGSLABEL=ctags or --gtagslabel=ctags) the following additional languages are supported:

 • c#